evalcraciun/react-forms/README.md

 # Luvago React Forms

-This Package provides Containers to work with forms.
+This package provides containers to work with forms, inputs, and custom input-components.

 ```jsx
 <Form formName="test-form">